microsoft/aed-rust-learn-content/ownership-borrowing-lifetimes/includes/3-validate-references-with-lifetimes.md

 Generic lifetime parameters are annotated inside angle brackets between the function name and the parameter list.
-Since the constraint we want to express in this signature is *that all the references in the parameters and the return value must have the same lifetime*, de used the same lifetime name `'a` and then add it to each reference in the function signature.
+Since the constraint we want to express in this signature is *that all the references in the parameters and the return value must have the same lifetime*, we used the same lifetime name `'a` and then add it to each reference in the function signature.

 There is nothing special about the name `'a` in this case; it would be just as fine to use any other